 3. After being approved for a loan by your lender, submit a 2023-2024 Private Loan Request form

 This is a form specific to Cal Lutheran.
 Allow 2-4 weeks for your loan to be processed by the financial aid office.

-Eligibility for an Alternative Loan is based on the student's and co-signer's (if required) credit history.
-Most Alternative Loans have a variable interest rate.
+Eligibility for an alternative/private student loan is based on the student's and co-signer's (if required) credit history.
+Most loan lenders allow students to determine if they would like to have a fixed or variable interest rate.
 CLU is an impartial party and cannot recommend any particular lender.
 However, through careful consideration of many factors, including borrower benefits, CLU has developed a list of lenders that are currently participating in private student lending.
 Students are in no way restricted to this list of lenders when borrowing Alternative Loans.

 Download the Alternative Loan Self-Certification Form.

-Recent changes to Title X of the Higher Education Opportunity Act (HEOA) require that a series of three loan disclosures be provided to Alternative Loan borrowers throughout the application process and that the borrower also complete an Alternative Loan Self-Certification Form prior to the loan being disbursed.
+The Title X of the Higher Education Opportunity Act (HEOA) requires that a series of three loan disclosures be provided to Alternative Loan borrowers throughout the application process and that the borrower also complete an Alternative Loan Self-Certification Form prior to the loan being disbursed.

 The purpose of the disclosures is to:

 - Present the terms/cost of the loan in a clear and consistent manner.